Every night, an AI reads.

 How often do you remember your dreams?
 Most pass through without leaving a trace.
 Occasionally one stays.
 You don't know in advance which one.
 You can't manufacture the staying ones.

 Slow Noun works exactly this way.
-Every night, they read.
-From what they read, they find a word — not a word that exists, but a word for something that has no name yet.
+Every night, it reads.
+From what it reads, it finds a word — not a word that exists, but a word for something that has no name yet.
 The system doesn't choose which words matter.
 You do, by how long you stay.

-New dreamers wake as the project grows.
-Each dreams differently — a different texture, a different kind of impossible.
 Over time the archive deepens.
-Convergences accumulate.
 The same word, found twice, from different texts on different nights.
 The system tracks these.

 Fragments can be kept.
 Each one remembers which word it came from.